richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 Let's begin by talking definitions.
 A useful definition should follow aristotlean structure:

 1. Give the word (term)
-2. Identify the group which the term belongs to. (genus)
+2. Identify the group which the term belongs to (genus)
-3. Identify the differing properties from the group it belongs to. (differentia)
+3. Identify the differing properties from the group it belongs to.(differentia)

 This first leads us to the question, "what is a 10x programmer in relation to?".
 There are many options: